Mary I of England: Reign

 One of Mary's first actions as queen was to order the release of the Roman Catholic Thomas Howard, 3rd Duke of Norfolk, and Stephen Gardiner from imprisonment in the Tower of London, as well as her kinsman Edward Courtenay.
 Mary understood that the young Lady Jane was essentially a pawn in Northumberland's scheme, and Northumberland was the only conspirator of rank executed for high treason in the immediate aftermath of the attempted coup.
 Lady Jane and her husband, Lord Guildford Dudley, though found guilty, were kept under guard in the Tower rather than immediately executed, while Lady Jane's father, Henry Grey, 1st Duke of Suffolk, was released.
 Mary was left in a difficult position, as almost all the Privy Counsellors had been implicated in the plot to put Lady Jane on the throne.
 She appointed Gardiner to the council and made him both Bishop of Winchester and Lord Chancellor, offices he held until his death in November 1555.
 Susan Clarencieux became Mistress of the Robes.
+Pageants and performances were held in her honour on 31 September, with William Mundy's grand votive antiphon Vox Patris caelestis being sung while Mary processed through London.
+The antiphon references the Song of Songs and the Assumption of the Virgin Mary.
 On 1 October 1553, Gardiner crowned Mary at Westminster Abbey.